johann-solo/oliveandmango.github.io/site/content/blog/2021-07-03-cherry-smoothie-recipe.md

 </br>

 ## What kind of cherries do I use to make a cherry smoothie?
 The simple answer is any ones you got.
 I love using fresh or frozen in mine.
 In fact I tend to buy batches of them, pit them all in one shot and freeze them just for smoothies or for pies as well.
 Frozen ones actually add the nicest texture.
 So I recommend pitting and freezing  them if possible.
 If not no problem simply add some ice to your smoothie to keep it chilled and extra smooth.
 The Northwest cherries were so so sweet and delish that I didn’t need to add any type of sweetener to my smoothie.
-The banana adds enough extra sweetness that is why I didn’t add anything else.
+The banana adds enough extra sweetness, that is why I didn’t add anything else.
 If you prefer a sweeter smoothie there are some suggestions in recipe notes below for sweeteners.
 What about using tart or sour cherries?
 You most definitely can use them in this smoothie.
-I still don’t add a sweetener when I use use tart cherries but you could taste and see if you want to add a sweetener according to taste.
+I still don’t add a sweetener when I use use tart cherries but you could test and see if you want to add a sweetener according to taste.
 Nutritionally both are very similar.
 There are many amazing benefits to cherries.
-They are a great source of vitamin C, great source of antioxidants, and a natural anti-inflammatory.
+They are a great source of vitamin C, a great source of antioxidants, and a natural anti-inflammatory.
 </br>
 </br>